The Academy for New Americans

 Government services vary greatly from country to country; often times they may be non-existent or unreliable.

-- Have greater accessibility to existing City and community resources.
+- Have greater access to existing City and community resources.

 Language barriers, lack of knowledge, and lack of access are some of the obstacles that New Americans encounter in accessing services.
 The Academy for New Americans will help bridge the gap in accessing existing resources.